ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     ???+ example "Example Output"

         ``` bash
         Enter Sigining Private key passphrase:
         ```

     !!!
 Tip
         The `echo` command takes care of the passphrase so you don't need to enter it manually.

     !!! warning
-        If you run this command from a terminal window where you did not set the `$passphrase` environment variable you will get an error saying `openpgp: invalid data: private key checksum failure`.
-You can also check to make sure you are in the right terminal window by running `echo $passphrase` and the output should be the passphrase you set in the beginning of the "Create repository registration GPG signing key" section.
+        If you run this command from a terminal window where you did not set the `passphrase` environment variable you will get an error saying `openpgp: invalid data: private key checksum failure`.
+You can also check to make sure you are in the right terminal window by running `echo "${passphrase}"` and the output should be the passphrase you set in the beginning of the "Create repository registration GPG signing key" section.

+## Troubleshooting Secure Build

+???
+"Troubleshooting Instructions [Open by clicking on arrow on right]"
+    If your build completed successfully no need to use this section :smile:

+    !!! error "If your build failed continue for instructions on how to find the happy path yet again."

+        If at any point you see an error in the status command you will need to restart your build with the following steps.

+        1. If the secure build command is still running in its own window please interrupt it with `ctrl + c`
+        2. Check the logs for more error information using:
+            ``` bash
+            hpvs sb log --config "${SB_DIR}/sb_config.yaml"
+            ```
+        3. Correct whatever information was incorrect and go back through the steps in the [Set Build Configuration section](#set-build-configuration)
+        4. Clean up the data (i.e. logs) from the old build with:
+            ``` bash
+            hpvs sb clean --config "${SB_DIR}/sb_config.yaml"
+            ```
+        5. Update the secure build server with the new configuration
+            ``` bash
+            hpvs sb update --config "${SB_DIR}/sb_config.yaml"
+            ```
+        6. Continue onward like you just initialized your build server (You did ... just for another time :grin:) at `Step 2` in the [Build Application Section](#build-application)

-    !!! note
+        !!! info
-        This registration file should be created at the end of the `sb init` command.
-However, given that the build is asynchronous it will complete even if you accidentally interrupt it.
-However, if you do interrupt it then the repository registration file won't be created.
-We grab it again here just to cover our bases if that command got interrupted.
-If it didn't get interrupted you could skip this step.
-However, it doesn't hurt to grab it again here as it will just retrieve it again.
+            The next command you should run will be `hpvs sb build` (`Step 2` in the [Build Application Section](#build-application))

 ## Verify your application